Watch a short video about Primary Care Networks

 Leadership & Organisational Development for Primary Care Networks

-The Midland Leadership & Lifelong Learning team offers a range of tools, models, programme and expertise to support individuals, local partners, primary care organisations, GP practices, ICSs, STPs and PCNs & Training Hubs to develop leaders for everyone no matter where they are in the career.
+The Midland Leadership & Lifelong Learning team offers a range of tools, models, programme and expertise to support individuals, local partners, Primary Care organisations, GP practices, ICSs and PCNs & Training Hubs to develop leaders for everyone no matter where they are in the career.

 The Developing Leadership in Primary Care programme is focused on equipping leaders with the key insights, skills and capabilities to lead their challenging agenda.

 Our current offers and how to access